Emotional-Text-to-Speech/hmm-for-emo-tts/README.md

 # HMM-based Emotional Text-to-speech

-<h4 align="center">A repository with comprehensive instructions for using the Festvox toolkit for generating emotional speech from text!</h4>
+A repository with comprehensive instructions for using the Festvox toolkit for generating emotional speech from text.
+This was done as a part of a course project for Speech Recognition and Understanding (ECE557/CSE5SRU) at IIIT Delhi during Winter 2020.

 ![demo](assets/hmm_app_demo_hd.gif)